Isabella Drenthen - Evening campfire at Vikela Kruger - African Conservation Experience Reviews

 When at the project, one of the things that surprised me most was the scale of the work.
 You think of an orphanage and imagine tiny babies, but you start your morning feeding rhinos that are like towering creatures that feel more like something out of a dream.
 Even after a long-haul flight, I felt lucky just to be there.
 To stand that close, in their presence, doing something that actually matters.
 That’s a kind of joy that’s hard to explain.

-Even when you have to wake up at 6:00am in the morning… you don't care because it's another day that you get to feed a rhino.
+Even when you have to wake up at 6:00am in the morning… You don't care because it's another day that you get to feed a rhino.

 And sure, some moments are uncomfortable.
 You’re down in the dirt, sweeping up leaves, cleaning enclosures, sweating in the sun, but every single task contributes to their wellbeing.
 These animals have already lost so much and they deserve a safe, clean, quiet place to recover.